Scott8790/configure-ad/README.md

 </p>
 <p>
 Login to DC-1 as jane_admin, open PowerShell as admin, create a new file, paste the user-creating script, click run, and watch the accounts created.
-Then attempt to log in as one of the newly created users.
+Then attempt to log in as a newly created user on client-1.
 </p>
 <br />